bart6o6/bart6o6/README.md

 Since basically always I've been interested in computers - fixing them and testing new software.
 Programming was also some part of it as a hobby or school lessons.
 I've completed a bachelor's and master's degree at AGH University in Cracow at a metallurgical facaulty with a thesis on casting flow and cristalization study.

-Currently I'm looking for my first job in front/back-end web development.
+Currently I'm looking for my first job in web development.
 It is challenging to create my projects after a full-time work as an engineer, but I'm trying my best and don't plan stopping.
 Check the below presented list of my git-hub repositories, skills I'm developing and forms of reaching me with any questions or feedback which will be very appreciated.

-Chronological order (most advanced at the end) of self-developed projects:
+Chronological order of self-developed projects (most advanced at the end):

 1. Front-end landing page for a hotel

 	Description: built learning html, css, bootstrap, responsive web design